Expunging Or Vacating Records

 The criminal defense attorneys of Smith & White will evaluate your criminal background completely to determine if you are a candidate for expunging records or vacating records.
 This area of the law is very technical and the petition must be properly researched and documented.
 For example, you may have to let a certain time period pass and you must have met all conditions of the court, such as paying fines and completing probation.

 We will discuss your options and help you pursue this remedy so that you can start living your life more freely.
-We offer a free consultation, and you reach out 24/7.
+We offer an expert consultation, and you reach out 24/7.
 Call our Tacoma law firm at 253-363-8662 or contact us online.